These Memories Do Not Belong To Us

-These Memories Do Not Belong To Us is a 2025 science fiction novel by Chinese Canadian author Yiming Ma.
+These Memories Do Not Belong To Us is a 2025 science fiction novel by Chinese Canadian author Yiming Ma, set in a world where memories can be transferred between minds, and a reimagined China known as the Qin Empire has become the sole global superpower.

-Publishing history
+The book was longlisted for the Goodreads Choice Award in Science Fiction and chosen as a “Best Book of 2025” by PEN America, Electric Lit as well as other media outlets.

+Background

 Ma began writing the novel in early 2020, before the COVID-19 pandemic went global.
-Ma has credited Polish writer Olga Tokarczuk's novel Flights as a significant influence.
+Ma has credited Polish writer Olga Tokarczuk's novel Flights and Kazuo Ishiguro’s Never Let Me Go as significant influences.

 The novel's cover was designed by artist Ploy Siripant.
 In Electric Literature, Siripant stated that her goal with the cover was to "convey the nostalgic memories and dystopian future within one image," saying that the yellow chrysanthemum flower she chose "immediately evoked a strong connection to Chinese and Asian cultures.
 And the pixel dispersion effect was the perfect solution to expressing the speculative technology in the book and tying all the elements eloquently back to the title."

+Synopsis

+The novel begins with an unnamed narrator in the far-future Qin Empire inheriting a collection of memories via Mindbank technology, devices implanted in every citizen’s head that allow for memories to be recorded, bought and sold.
+The narrator soon realizes that these memories are banned by the Qin empire, placing his freedom and life in jeopardy.
+The book delves into eleven illicit Memory Epics, set before and after the War in which the Qin Empire conquers the world.
+The memories are written in diverse styles, ranging from tales of a sumo wrestler to an AI interrogation featuring poems by Kaveh Akbar.